CT scans are diagnostic tests that Medicare covers if they are medically necessary and a healthcare professional orders them.

 People with Medicare Advantage, also called Medicare Part C, may have different copayments and coinsurance, as private insurance companies administer these plans on behalf of Medicare.

 Some Medicare Advantage plans have a $0 copayment, premium, and deductible.
-If a person chooses a CT scan at a facility that does not participate with Medicare, they may have to pay more.
+If a person chooses a CT scan at a facility that does not participate in Medicare, they may have to pay more.

-A CT scan stands for computed tomography, a computerized X-ray that rotates around a person while they are inside a machine.
+A CT scan involves a computerized X-ray that rotates around a person while they are inside a machine.

-The computer creates several sliced images with detailed data that a healthcare provider fits together to form a life-like picture.
+The computer creates several sliced images with detailed data that a healthcare professional fits together to form a lifelike picture.
 Having a full picture can help a doctor identify and locate possible health conditions.

 A CT scan accurately captures a dense structure, such as bone, but soft tissue is more difficult to see.
-To highlight soft tissue, a doctor will sometimes order a contrast CT scan.
+A doctor will sometimes order a contrast CT scan, which uses a special dye to highlight soft tissues.

-When a healthcare provider uses contrast intravenously, which generally involves injecting iodine into a person’s bloodstream, it can help capture clearer images of internal systems, such as the circulatory system.
+When a healthcare professional uses contrast intravenously, which generally involves injecting iodine into a person’s bloodstream.
+This technique can help capture clearer images of internal systems, such as the circulatory system.

-When a healthcare provider uses contrast orally, which can involve drinking a special solution, it helps take better pictures of the digestive system, such as the stomach and intestines.
+A doctor can also recommend taking an oral contrast, which can involve drinking a special solution.
+This helps take better pictures of the digestive system, such as the stomach and intestines.

 CT scans help find injuries or diseases inside the body without the need for surgery.
 Doctors use them to look for tumors, heart disease, and blood clots that may lead to stroke.